nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

-## Skill - Forms in flask with WTForms
+## Skill - WTForms for better forms validation and rendering in Flask

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)